“Here’s everything you need to know about Ad Rank, why it matters, and how you can improve a low Ad Rank on Google Ads in 5 simple steps.”

 Start by looking at the search terms for your keywords so that Google can reward you with a higher Quality Score and average positioning compared to those of your regular keywords.
 Using the SemRush Keyword Magic Tool, you will find different variations of your chosen keywords, which will significantly help increase your Ad Rank.
 Why?
 You might end up finding new keyword options with higher Quality Score than the ones you are using currently.

 Also, don’t forget to include your main keywords within your meta tags to increase relevancy between keywords and landing pages.
 In case you didn’t know, meta tags are bits of text at the source code level, mainly used to describe a landing page’s content.
 Browsers will reference this text to identify what kind of information is available on your pages, and these short snippets of content are as valuable to your page as they are to search engines like Google because they help to connect people to their desired topics.
-But keep in mind that meta tags work like tags, but the only difference is that you won’t see meta tags on the page, as they exist at the HTML level, usually at the “head” of the page, being visible only to Google and people who know where to look!
+But keep in mind that meta tags work like tags, but the only difference is that you won’t see meta tags on the page, as they exist at the HTML level, usually at the “head” of the page, is visible only to Google and people who know where to look!
 So pay close attention, and include your keywords in all your meta tags, which are:

 - Meta title